Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Application

 \subsection{Forecasting Air Pollution}

-\quad The forecasts from ARFIMA and state-space models for the same location from Figure \ref{fig:AirPollAdjustPI} can be seen in Figure S7.
-Similarly to the simulation study, both models fail to produce accurate forecasts, hence underscoring their inadequacy in capturing the nonlinear dynamics of urban air pollution.
+The DESN, ARFIMA, and FRK forecasting methods for the same location from Figure \ref{fig:AirPollAdjustPI} can be seen in Figure S9.
+Similarly to the simulation study, these alternate models fail to produce accurate forecasts, hence underscoring 1) a nonlinear dynamics which cannot be captured by the linear structure of ARFIMA and 2) the lack of sufficient flexibility of the FRK approach for this application.
 Further evidence of the lack of fit can be assessed by computing the MSE and CRPS as in Section \ref{sec:sim}, with results in Table \ref{tbl:APMethodComp}.
-The ARFIMA model returns a median MSE value of 0.28 (IQR across sites 0.19), the state-space model of 0.46 (0.14), whereas for the ESN of 0.18 (0.06), which exhibits the improvement in forecasting of the ESN against the other models.
-The ESN($\hat{\alpha}_{\text{opt}}$) also outperforms the forecasts from an ESN using $\alpha=1$, where this model returns a MSE of 3.13 (1.16).
-An identical ranking, with ESN($\hat{\alpha}_{\text{opt}}$) outperforming the other models, can be seen with CRPS.
+The ARFIMA model returns a median MSE value of 0.33 (IQR across sites 0.18), the state-space model a value of 0.49 (0.14).
+The HMM returns a MSE value of 0.37 (0.17), the FRK a MSE of 0.30 (0.30), and the LSTM and GRU return values of 0.38 (0.10) and 0.29 (0.10), respectively.
+The optimal DESN model generates a value of 0.14 (0.06), which exhibits the improvement in forecasting of the DESN against the other models.
+The DESN also outperforms the forecasts from shallow ESN, where this model returns a MSE of 0.19 (0.07).
+A similar ranking, with DESN outperforming the other models, can be seen with CRPS.